 - Ishwar Pranidhan

 Saucha means cleanliness which includes inner and outer cleansing.
 It means to say that cleanliness has to be observed not only in the physical body but also in the mental level.
 In addition to have a bath, cleansing our bowel, expelling toxins through sweating, the act of mental cleansing is necessary.
 Mental cleansing can be understood as the purity of the mental thoughts.
 In this manner, Saucha has to be maintained both internally and externally.

 The word ‘Tapas’ means to burn oneself and ignite oneself.
-In other words it can be understood as the practice of self-discipline.
-The self-observance which demands self-discipline and the quality of burning oneself by the positive thoughts, practices and disciplines.
+In other words, it can be understood as the practice of self-discipline.
+The self-observance which demands self-discipline and the quality of burning oneself by the positive thoughts, practices, and disciplines.
 In the course of attaining the union of God, one has to be much disciplined to oneself with the energy one invests and flows.
-The practice of being disciplined for union with the Divine is the practice of Tapas which also can be understood as to be discipline while eating, while doing asana and while doing any work.
-With full dedication to follow the almighty one ignites oneself with knowledge and burns and leaves all the negativity which comes in the goal.
+The practice of being disciplined for union with the Divine is the practice of Tapas which also can be understood as to be discipline while eating while doing asana and while doing any work.
+With full dedication to follow the almighty one ignites oneself with knowledge and burns and leaves all the negativity which comes with the goal.

 The dedication and devotion to the God can be translated by the meaning of Ishwar Pranidhana.
 It also implies the meaning of surrendering to the God of everything we’ve been doing.
 The attitude or practice of acting anything in the hope that God gets the credit.
 The action that we proceed and perform have been conducted by the very will of the God.
 It can also be implied as the welcome and accepting the life and its intricacies with harmony and affection.
 It also indicates the state of facing all the life situations with equanimity.